raspberrypilearning/comic-character/en/step_6.md

 --- /task ---

-You will need to manipulate the content of the element, to display your validation message.
+You need to manipulate the content of the element, to display your validation message.

 --- task ---

 Inside the `if` statement, add the block of code that will be executed if the condition is true.

-Use the `.innerText` property to update the HTML element stored in the `alertBox` constant to the value of the current `alertMessage`.
+Use the `.innerText` property to update the HTML element held in the `alertBox` constant to the value of the current `alertMessage`.

 --- code ---
 ---